asibic/glassalpha/site/docs/getting-started/installation.md

 ### Standard Installation (Recommended)

 GlassAlpha is currently distributed as source code via GitHub.
-PyPI distribution may be available in future releases.
+PyPI distribution may be available in potential future releases.

 ```bash
 # Clone the repository